HTML and WebGL Integration

 The Business Link

 HTML-WebGL integration determines how professional and usable a 3D application feels.
 The difference between a finished product and a frustrating prototype comes down to these details.
+It is the same gap that separates a polished 3D product configurator from a tech demo.

 The economics: The patterns here are straightforward engineering, not novel research.
 The cost of getting them right is a few days of careful implementation.
 The cost of getting them wrong is an application that frustrates users on every interaction.
 Crisp, responsive option panels next to a smooth 3D viewer feel polished.
 Laggy labels, phantom clicks, and overlapping tooltips feel broken.